Future Progressive Tense in English Grammar

 When to use the future progressive

-We use the English future progressive tense to:
+We use the English future progressive tense for:

-• express that an action will be in progress at a certain future time.
+• an action will already be in progress at a specific moment in the future

 Example:

-Signal words can help us to recognise the tense in a sentence.
+Signal words can help us know when to use which tense.
 The signal words for the future progressive are:

 • at 4 o’clock tomorrow